basepi/blog.cmyers.net/content/2011-08-01-summer-coming-to-a-close.md

-Title: "Summer is Coming to a Close"
+Title: Summer is Coming to a Close
 Date: 2011-08-01 18:00
 Category: Blog